 An author, activist, and award-winning journalist, Aarti Shahani is bringing her unique yet universally relevant experiences as the precocious daughter of immigrants to her illuminating work.
-When her father was arrested for mistakenly selling watches to the notorious Cali drug cartel, the determined Shahani took it upon herself to reclaim and reshape the American dream that was taken from her father.
-Her lifelong dedication to empowering immigrant communities—before being an NPR Contributor, she was a community organizer in New York City, working with immigrants being deported—have garnered her praise and awards from the media, academic institutions, and activist organizations alike.
-“I spent my 20s in prisons, and my 30s with startup founders,” she explains.
-“I like to learn from intense people, from all walks of life.”
+When her father was arrested for mistakenly selling watches to the notorious Cali drug cartel, the determined Shahani took it upon herself to reclaim and reshape the American dream that was taken from her him.
+Her lifelong dedication to empowering immigrant communities—before becoming an NPR Contributor, she was a community organizer in New York City, working with immigrants facing deportation—have garnered her praise and awards from the media, academic institutions, and activist organizations alike.

-It’s that love of learning that drove her as a child to fight for her father; a heart-wrenching story she explores in her new memoir Here We Are: American Dreams, American Nightmares.
-It’s garnered extensive coverage and critical acclaim; called “timely, bittersweet” by Publishers Weekly; “riveting” by NPR; and “…a vivid, almost cinematic journey that is both beautiful and unforgettable," by Guy Raz, host of TED Radio Hour.
-Here We Are was also named one of Library Journal’s Best Biographies & Memoirs of 2019.
-A deeply personal account of her experiences with issues that pervade American society, but especially immigrant communities and communities of color (things like racism, economic inequality, lack of access to educational opportunities), Shahani shares her vibrant, hopeful story without shying away from the difficulties her family faced.
+In her heart-wrenching memoir Here We Are: American Dreams, American Nightmares, Shahani reveals her experiences facing the deep-seated issues within American society, and especially immigrant communities and communities of color: Racism, economic inequality, the lack of upward opportunity, and a criminal justice system that is brutal by design.
+Shahani shares her vibrant, hopeful story without shying away from the difficulties her family faced.
 She’s seen firsthand that, as much as the American dream really can come true for immigrants—in many ways, she’s personally living it today—the American nightmare is still very much alive for far too many.

 Shahani’s reporting has received awards from the Society of Professional Journalists, a regional Edward R. Murrow Award, and an Investigative Reporters & Editors Award.
 The Union Square Awards, and Legal Aid Society have honored her for her activism She also received the Paul and Daisy Soros Fellowship for New Americans, and was among the youngest recipients of the Charles H. Revson Fellowship at Columbia University.
 She received her Master’s in Public Policy from the Harvard Kennedy School of Government, on full scholarship.